project-gemmi/gemmi/docs/grid.rst

 The content of the map file is stored in a class that contains both the Grid class and all the meta-data from the CCP4 file header.

-CCP4 format has a few different modes that correspond to different data types.
+The CCP4 format has a few different modes that correspond to different data types.
 Gemmi supports:

 * mode 0 -- which correspond to the C++ type int8_t,
 * mode 1 -- corresponds to int16_t,